nextstrain/auspice/docs-src/docs/customise-client/api.md

 title: Client customisation API
 ---

-> The functionality detailed in the page is poorly undocumented and we expect there to be some bugs and possible API changes.
+> The functionality detailed in the page needs more attention, both from testing & code development.
+We expect there to be some bugs and possible API changes.
 If you rely on this functionality, we recommend you pin your installation of auspice to a specific version.
 Please [get in touch with us](mailto:hello@nextstrain.org) if you are using these customisations so that we can work with you!